-Every successful move to Xero starts and ends with your client.
-Before you come to us it is recommended that you scope out your clients needs in advance so we can discuss the best service to for their business.
+Every successful move to Xero starts and ends with the business.
+Before you start your conversion it is recommended that you scope out your needs in advance so we can discuss the best service to for you.

-Following are some areas you could consider discussing with your clients.
-Maybe incorporate these into an existing checklist that you currently use with the clients you plan to move to Xero.
+Following are some areas you could consider when you plan the move to Xero.

-- Do they want to move completely away from their old software and be able to reference past history at a detailed level in Xero?
+- Do you want to move completely away from your old software and be able to reference past history at a detailed level in Xero?

-- Do they like to track performance (e.g. sales, costs) over time?
-Do they need a good baseline to start with in Xero?
+- Do you like to track performance (e.g. sales, costs) over time?
+Do you need a good baseline to start with in Xero?

-- Do they just want a simple and cheap start in Xero?
+- Do you just want a simple and cheap start in Xero?

-- Do they just want a basic, clean set up and leave the legacy transactional data behind?
+- Do you just want a basic, clean set up and leave the legacy transactional data behind?

-- What is the state of their Chart of Accounts, does it need a tidy up?
+- What is the state of your Chart of Accounts, does it need a tidy up?
 Or do you want to take advantage of report codes?

-- Do they have payroll?
+- Do you have payroll?
 How up to date is it?
 Are there a variety of pay schedules and items to consider?
+(Australia only)

-- If they have inventory – do they use tracking or just have items set up?
+- If you have inventory – do you use tracking or just have items set up?

-1. Do they want to move completely away from their old software and be able to reference past history at a detailed level in Xero?
+1. Do you want to move completely away from your old software and be able to reference past history at a detailed level in Xero?

-If your client needs to be able to access history at a transactional level then you should consider how far back they want to go.
-For example, if they use old invoices to create new invoices, then transactional history is useful.
+If you need to be able to access history at a transactional level then you should consider how far back you want to go.
+For example, if you use old invoices to create new invoices, then transactional history is useful.

 The Standard package provides transactions for the current plus previous financial year.
 So you will receive from 12 – 23 months of transactions in Xero.

-If your client has a need to retain a longer history period for business or legal reasons, the Accelerate package will provide the maximum amount of transactional history available from us – current financial year and up to 4 additional financial years.
+If you have a need to retain a longer history period for business or legal reasons, the Accelerate package will provide the maximum amount of transactional history available from us – current financial year and up to 4 additional financial years.

-Warning for MYOB files – because of the roll and purge function in MYOB we can not convert transactional history beyond the financial year that the MYOB file is set to.
-Unfortunately once rolled you cannot roll it back again so please advise your client not to roll their MYOB files in order to preserve the maximum amount of history possible.
+Warning for MYOB files – because of the roll and purge function in MYOB we cannot convert transactional history beyond the financial year that the MYOB file is set to.
+Unfortunately once rolled you cannot roll it back again so please don’t roll your MYOB file in order to preserve the maximum amount of history possible.

-2. Do they like to track performance (e.g. sales, costs) over time?
-Do they need a good baseline to start with in Xero?
+2. Do you like to track performance (e.g. sales, costs) over time?
+Do you need a good baseline to start with in Xero?